 When the largest Canadian-owned, carrier-neutral data center operator decided to convert a former printing press into a 30MW data center, it also needed cabling and connectivity that could help bring the site to life.

 eStruxture was looking for an innovative, high-density fiber solution for this 185,000-square-foot facility in Montreal, Canada: a way to manage the fiber that would support uninterrupted network, power, cooling and security services for its retail and hyperscale customers.

 Although the data center operator explored traditional fiber options, the team quickly realized they needed a solution that would not only allow them to manage fiber effectively, but also offer specific benefits so they could meet their goals and give their customers what they needed.

-As they began their search for an innovative way to manage fiber connections, this is what eStruxture was looking for …
+As they began their search for an innovative way to manage fiber connections, eStruxture was looking for:

 1. Easy Management of High Densities

 Because fiber cabling is the only network infrastructure solution that can support data rates of 50G and beyond, data centers are relying on fiber.